lemredd/talakutnangan/.github/pull_request_template.md

 <!--
 Be sure that changes in the PR are compatible with the master branch to prevent test failures.
 -->
-- Is confidently has no changes affected by breaking changes of previous PRs?
+- Is pull requester confidently has no changes affected by breaking changes of previous PRs?
 Yes/No
 - Has breaking changes?
 Yes/No
 <!--
 Put breaking change details below this comment if there are breaking changes.